Scroll To Top

 Visit Where can I get screened for colon cancer? to find clinics in over 40 Texas counties that are offering free colorectal cancer screenings through MD Anderson's FIT-Flu and ACT programs and to find screening programs serving other counties provided by other Texas organizations.
 Learn more...

-MD Anderson Certified Tobacco Treatment Training Program
+MD Anderson Tobacco Treatment Training Program

-Updated February 2025MD Anderson is one of 28 sites accredited by the Council for Tobacco Treatment Training Programs (CTTTP) to provide a five-day class for individuals interested in becoming credentialed as a Tobacco Treatment Specialist (TTS).
-The program offers the highest quality tobacco treatment training, based on the most up to date evidence in tobacco cessation research and treatment strategies.
-We welcome participants from all health care disciplines and cultures.
+MD Anderson is one of 28 sites accredited by the Council for Tobacco Treatment Training Programs (CTTTP) to provide a five-day training for individuals interested in becoming credentialed as a Tobacco Treatment Specialist (TTS).
+The program offers the highest quality tobacco treatment training, based on the most up to date research evidence on tobacco treatment strategies.
+Our program offers more than the required 24 hours of core competencies, such as, Counseling Skills, Motivational Interviewing, Pharmacotherapy, Relapse Prevention, Treatment Planning and more.

 Upcoming Trainings (CE credits available)